BrunoMoureau/PocketSphinxXam/README.md

 I compiled the library and generated the wrapper C#-C following the explanations on their website.
 I added the libraries (.so) to the project and wrote some logic to use it (inspirated of the java classes distributed on the website).

+You can find how I built this in 'README compilation.txt'.

 This speech recognition engine is under license :